M. Kent Jennings

-Myron Kent Jennings (born 1934) is an American political scientist best known for his path-breaking work on the patterns and development of political preferences and behaviors among young Americans.
+Myron Kent Jennings (born 1934) is an American political scientist best known for his work on the patterns and development of political preferences and behaviors among young Americans.
 He is widely held in libraries worldwide and is recognized as one of the "founding fathers" of political socialization research and theory.
 He is Distinguished Professor of Political Science at the University of California, Santa Barbara and Professor Emeritus of Political Science at the University of Michigan.
 He was elected to the American Academy of Arts and Sciences in 1982, and served as the president of the International Society of Political Psychology in 1989–1990 and as the president of the American Political Science Association in 1997–1998.

+Life and career

 Jennings was born on a farm in the Central Valley, California in 1934.
 He earned his bachelor's degree in Government from the University of Redlands in 1956 and doctoral degree in Political Science from the University of North Carolina, Chapel Hill in 1961.
 After spending three years at the Brookings Institution in 1960–1963, he joined the University of Michigan and was promoted to full professor there in 1969.
 He was involved in the activities of the Institute for Social Research, the Center for Political Studies, and the Inter-university Consortium for Political and Social Research (ICPSR) at the University of Michigan and was one of the cofounders of ICPSR in 1963.
 He has been a professor in the Department of Political Science at the University of California, Santa Barbara since 1982.
 In 1984–1996, he held joint faculty appointment at both the University of California, Santa Barbara and the University of Michigan.
 He held visiting appointments at institutions such as the University of Oregon, Tilburg University, University of California, Los Angeles, and Arizona State University where he was the first Barry Goldwater Professor of American Institutions.
 His research has been supported by grants from the National Science Foundation, Russell Sage Foundation, Ford Foundation, National Institute of Mental Health, Army Research Institute, National Institute on Aging, etc. He was a Guggenheim Fellow in 1977–1978, a Fellow at the Center for Advanced Study in the Behavioral Sciences in 1977–1978, and a Fellow at the Netherlands Institute for Advanced Study in the Humanities and Social Sciences in 1989.